-Rotating the head in the field can damage the sensor wires and result in a loose connection which results in water leakage or other warrantee and hazardous area safety violations.
+Rotating the head in the field can damage the sensor wires and result in a loose connection which results in water leakage or other warranty and hazardous area safety violations.

-TS Version
+Transmitter Separate (TS) Version

-For transmitter separate versions (TS) there are two enclosure groups.
-The sensor enclosure mounts as described above and contains just a sensor wire terminal board.
+For transmitter separate (TS) versions the flow meter is shipped in two enclosures - the Sensor Enclosure and the Electronics Enclosure as shown in Figure AH-3.
+The sensor enclosure mounts as described above and contains the sensor wire terminal board.